-Harrogate, Tennessee, September 21, 2019 —Three students from the J. Frank White Academy (JFWA) of Lincoln Memorial University (LMU) will represent the United States at World School International Forum in Iasi, Romania, September 22 – October 5.
+Three students from the J. Frank White Academy (JFWA) of Lincoln Memorial University (LMU) represented the United States at World School International Forum in Iasi, Romania, September 22 – October 5.
 The cultural exchange program brings together high school students and teachers from 21 countries to create a network of friendships, broaden perspectives and develop globally minded future leaders.

-“The 2019 delegation has worked hard to prepare for this year’s forum,” Greene said.
-“They have conducted research and gathered evidence to carry with us to Romania in order to contribute to the themed conversation of consumption versus consumerism.
-The J. Frank White Academy always sends an all-star group to World School, and this year is no different.”
+“The 2019 delegation worked hard to prepare for this year’s forum,” Greene said.
+“They conducted research and gathered evidence to carry with us to Romania in order to contribute to the themed conversation of consumption versus consumerism.
+The J. Frank White Academy always sends an all-star group to World School, and this year was no different.”

 Created in 1997 by Masaki Matsudaira, a former chairman and current adviser to Kanto International School, World School aims to create a truly borderless entity that will bring together high school students and teachers from all areas of the world to help the participants create their image of an ideal educational program.
 The program trains students to adopt a global perspective by becoming receptive to differences.

-This year students will tackle the issue of consumption versus consumerism and work in groups to create a culminating presentation of solutions.
+This year students tackled the issue of consumption versus consumerism and work in groups to create a culminating presentation of solutions.
 During the homestay portion of the program, students will spend eight days living with Romanian families.

 Countries represented at World School include Australia, Canada, China, Finland, France, Germany, India, Indonesia, Italy, Japan, Macao, New Zealand, Romania, Russia, South Africa, South Korea, Sri Lanka, Thailand, United Kingdom, United States of America, and Vietnam.